 - F2.1 Mitigating circumstances which may have affected a student's overall performance or performance against particular components may be taken into consideration by the Programme Assessment Board (on the recommendation of the Mitigating Circumstances Board). - F2.2 Students who wish to have circumstances taken into account must submit a Mitigating Circumstances application form together with supporting evidence to the Assessments Team. - F2.3 If mitigating circumstances is granted the student is allowed to submit the assessment during the next resit period.
-It is called a 'Resit without Penalty', which means the assessment is not capped at 40% for undergraduate programmes or 50% for postgraduate programmes.
+This is called a 'Resit without Penalty', which means the assessment is not capped at 40% for undergraduate programmes or 50% for postgraduate programmes, unless the student has a prior non-submission, failure, or capped resit from an Academic Integrity Panel finding.
+The Mitigating Circumstances Board will consider requests for a 'Resit without Penalty' following an earlier non-submission or failure, in exceptional circumstances, and where supported by appropriate evidence.